 Whether you are buying or selling a plot of land we can advise you of the legal issues you should consider from the outset.
 We act for numerous developers and self builders and are aware of the potential problems that can arise.

 There are numerous issues you need to think about before proceeding with a plot transaction (large or small) and below we identify a few of them.

-Are you clear where the boundaries are?
-If not, try to agree the boundaries with your neighbors.
+- Boundaries Are you clear where the boundaries are?
+If not, try to agree the boundaries with your neighbours.
 This issue often causes problems and it is best to identify the boundaries before committing to the transaction.

 - Planning consent Is planning consent in place or do you need to gain planning permission?
 This is a complicated issue which can take several months and we advise you to talk to the local planning committee prior to proceeding with the transaction.